Caves of Fear: Gameplay

 Caves of Fear is an interactive movie game demo that uses full motion video (FMV) to present the story and gameplay, similar to Digital Pictures' Sewer Shark and Netflix's Black Mirror: Bandersnatch, where players are instructed by the in-game text messages or a subliminal voice heard on the background to make CIA agent Jack Armstrong perform a choice under quick time events by pressing the A button on the controller, which can alter the course of the narrative and create a branching storyline, leading to different outcomes on each playthrough such as having the main character killed by World White Order agents.
 Due to its use of the GameFilm technology, scenes play and alter between each other without visible pausing, streamlining the experience and giving them a smooth narrative flow as a result, unlike most FMV titles released at the time.
 After reaching the end, players are ranked depending on their decisions and scoring is also based upon their actions.

 History

-Caves of Fear served as a demonstration of the then-newly developed in-house interactive movie format conceived by former Atari employee David M. Schwartz named GameFilm, which allowed for data arranged in clips representing video film having multiple segments, matching another one in order to make them splice seamlessly when played in series as a result.
+Caves of Fear served as a demonstration of the then-newly developed in-house interactive movie format conceived by former Atari employee David M. Schwartz named GameFilm, which allowed for data arranged in clips representing video film having multiple segments, matching another one to make them splice seamlessly when played in series as a result.
 According to Atari Explorer Online's Jim Marsteller, the project was only showcased to key attendees at E3 1995.
 Internal documents from Atari also revealed that several production houses were involved in the creation of the project such as Man Made Films, The Music Annex, Apple & Honey Film, and Rimon.